Facilities available at the Yotsuya Campus

-There are a number of dining options for students on campus including a student dining hall, a lounge, and a cafeteria.
-Some even offer vegetarian options which are popular among health-conscious students.
+A number of dining options are available for students on campus, including a student dining hall, a lounge, and a cafeteria.
+Some even offer vegetarian options, which are popular among health-conscious students.

 Building 2, 5F Student Dining Hall

 This student dining hall is the largest on campus in terms of both size (seats for approx. 600 people) and number of menu items.
 It offers a wide range of items from set meals to desserts.
 There is also a rooftop terrace on the 6th floor (267 seats),where you can dine outdoors under the refreshing blue sky on sunny days.

 Building 2, 5F Lounge: Subway

 Subway, a well-known sandwich store, is open on campus.
 There are approximately 170 seats available for dining and relaxation.

 Building 6, 1F S-CAFÉ by PRONTO